clawpack/doc/doc/googleearth_plotting.rst

 .. _GDAL: http://www.gdal.org
 .. _pykml: http://pythonhosted.org/pykml/

-To get started you will need to have the Python packages `lxml`_, `pykml`_.
+To get started,  you will need the required Python packages `lxml`_ and `pykml`_.
 These libraries can be easily installed through Python package managers *PIP* and *conda*::

-  % conda install lxml
+  % conda install lxml   # PIP may also work
-  % pip install pykml
+  % pip install pykml    # Not available through conda

-**Note:** The PYKML library is not available through conda.

 For OSX, these libraries can also be installed through MacPorts or Homebrew.